-The Operator installation requires Kubernetes administrators to create Resources required by the Operator.
+PGO installation requires Kubernetes administrators to create Resources required by PGO.
 These resources are only allowed to be created by a cluster-admin user.
 To install on Google Cloud, you will need a user account with cluster-admin privileges.
 If you own the GKE cluster you are installing on, you can add cluster-admin role to your account as follows: